Feverqwe/stream-get-reader/README.md

 The read() method pulls some data out of the buffer and returns it.
 If stream emit error, it throws error when buffer will be empty.
-If reader was destroyed it throw error if it was provided or provide will be done.
+If reader was destroyed it throw error if it was provided or will be done.

 #### StreamReader#destroy([error])